MRAlirad/foundry-simple-storage/README.md

 	Block Time: "Tue, 16 Apr 2024 13:39:51 +0000"
 ```

-Awesome!

-Through this lesson we kept talking about a thing called `transaction`, but what is a `transaction`?
-Tune in the next lesson to find out.

 ## More about blockchain transactions

-In the previous lesson we kept talking about transactions, but we never explained what a transaction is.
-In simple terms, a transaction captures details of an activity that has taken place on a blockchain.

 On the left side of your screen, in the Explorer tab, you'll find a folder called `broadcast`.
 Foundry saves all your blockchain interactions here.
 The `dry-run` folder is used for interactions you made when you didn't have a blockchain running (remember that time when we deployed our contract without specifying an `--rpc-url`).
 Moreover, the recordings here are separated by `chainId`.